Field naturalist & nature writer

 For daily updates on local nature happenings, especially insects, plants and fungi – check out my Instagram page @tansnaturediary

-For a fun 15 min segment every four weeks I join Gavin McGrath on ABC Western Victoria – as their local bird enthusiast!
+For a fun 15 min segment every four weeks I join Gavin McGrath on ABC Western Victoria – as their local nature enthusiast!

 At home, I have an aviary outside filled with rescue parrots – cockatiels, bourke’s parrots, budgies and one gorgeous Princess Parrot named Sid.
 All were surrendered, or lost… I love them!